An interactive open online course on computational social scienceFind out more about the project and explore the course and its modules

 … if you teach social sciences at university

 This website is for you!
 We are working on a collection of teaching materials, the curriculum and special guidelines that we are preparing based on years of our own experience in teaching computational social science to students in Warsaw and Groningen.
-All course materials will be available by the end of 2021.
+We encourage you to use those materials (videos, exercises, texts, quizzes) during your own courses.
+Some materials are already available (below) and all course materials will be available by the end of 2021.
+If you’d like to be notified about this or if you have any questions related to the materials, please let us know, we will be happy to help!

 We show social dynamics by using simple animations and other visuals